 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Kyle Wagner: (2.2-2.4) It is important to securely place the ECG leads subcutaneously, to keep the wires away from the legs, and that the electrodes remain attached while transferring into the restrainer.

 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+David Auerbach: This multi-system recording apparatus will enable future drug safety and efficacy studies, and lead to a comprehensive understanding of various acquired and inherited diseases.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Cameron Bosinski: The technique presented in this article captures the course of potentially fatal multi-organ dysfunction after a seizure and will lead to a better understanding of the mechanism of SUDEP.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.